 Running this command lists all installed TLS certificates.
 If the certificates installed successfully, they appear in this list.

 Synchronize the certificate on the pool master to all hosts in the pool:

 pool-certificate-synccommand on the master synchronizes the certificates and certificate revocation lists on all the pool servers with the pool master.
-This ensures all hosts in the pool use the same certificates.
+This action ensures all hosts in the pool use the same certificates.